Rohithkr05/Plant-Disease-Prediction-Using-CNN/plant-disease-prediction-cnn-deep-leanring-project-main/README.md

 # Plant Disease Prediction Using CNN

 ## Overview
-This project is a Deep Learning based image classification system that detects plant diseases from leaf images using a Convolutional Neural Network (CNN).
+This project is a deep learning-based image classification system that detects plant diseases from leaf images using a Convolutional Neural Network (CNN).

-The model analyzes leaf images and classifies them into different disease categories, helping in early identification of plant diseases.
+The model analyzes leaf images and classifies them into different disease categories, helping in the early identification of plant diseases.

 ## Technologies Used
 - Python